labermt/CST136SRS01/README.md

 Create lower bound and upper bound setters and getters.
 Handle narrowing conversions (float, double, long, unsigned, ...).
 Allow std::string and c-strings for setters and handle non-valid strings.

-Create setter for the value and throw an exception if the value exceeds the bounds.
+Create a setter for the value and throw an exception if the value exceeds the bounds.
 Ensure a strong exception guarantee.

 Create a getter for the value.

 Devise a strategy for dealing with changing bounds when the value is outside the bounds.

 Write test code in main the exercises your code.
-Be sure to use a try/catch block and std::exception::what() in your testing code.
+Be sure to use a try/catch block and std::exception::what() or derived in your testing code.

 Don't forget to use noexcept and const when and where applicable.